GabiVelasco/Vogue-Haaratelier/readme.md

 ## Description

-The Ipek Haarstudio website is a single-page application that uses HTML and CSS to create a responsive and visually appealing interface.
+The Vogue Atelier website is a single-page application that uses HTML and CSS to create a responsive and visually appealing interface.
 It includes sections such as Home, About, Services, Products, and Contact, with smooth scrolling navigation.

 ## Features